 Who doesn’t love a good dog photo?
 The fall season is one of the best times to capture and share paw-fect photos of your four-legged friends.
-Whether pumpkin picking, hiking for the best foliage views or enjoying a picnic, your pet will be so doggone happy you’ll need to snap a picture.
+And there are plenty of safe and fun ways to get out with your pup this fall—from pumpkin picking and hiking for the best foliage views to enjoying a picnic.
 With our Instagrammable Connecticut series, we’re inviting Instagrammers to share their pictures and check back often for new topics.
 To share your photos, simply tag with #CTvisit!

 Black Pond State Wildlife Area, Middlefield